surfactants/sfml-wordle/README.md

-# sfml-wordle
+# SFML Wordle Clone

-Wordle clone, compiled with GCC 5.1.0, using SFML 2.5.1
+Compiled with GCC 5.1.0, using SFML 2.5.1

 Only optimized for 1080p Windows systems.